skatsuta/ansible-macos/README.md

 ```

 Then go to the next step.
-(If you encounter any problem during setup, fix it and just re-run the script.)
+(If you encounter any problem during setup, fix it and re-run the script.)

 ### Full Installation